“Life insurance is the most important product ever invented, with the possible exception of the wheel.” – Byron Udell

 After you figure out how much and what kind, you have to find a carrier that offers a policy that fits and fill out an application.

 If you request a quote from us, we’ll do the shopping for you.
 Our powerful software compares dozens of products from America’s top-rated insurance companies – brand names you know and trust.
 We’ll help you compare policies and tell you which company will give you the best policy at the lowest price.

 Once you fill out and submit your application, which can often be done electronically, you’ll usually need to schedule a medical exam.
 These are typically finished in 30 minutes or less, and they can be done in your home or office.

-The insurance company will take the information from your application and exam and decide whether or not they’ll insure you and how much your premiums will be.
+The insurance company will take the information from your application and exam and decide whether or not they’ll insure you and what rate class you qualify for.
 This is known as the underwriting process.
 On average, the process takes 3-8 weeks.
 If you are approved, you get to choose whether to accept the policy.

 Now, just pay your premium every month and your family is protected!